Zapit-Optostim/zapit-tcp-bridge/README.md

 ## Client behaviour

 TCP/IP communication occurs between a client and a server.
 For Zapit, the host machine (running the Zapit software) is the server, while the experimental machine is the client.
 Experimental and host machines may be the same computer.
-The role of the client is to open a connection with the server when instructed to by the exerimenter, and to handle the sending of messages and recieving of replies.
+The role of the client is to open a connection with the server when instructed to by the experimenter, and to handle the sending of messages and receiving of replies.
 The key parameters for the clients are the port the server will be listening on and the ip address of the host machine.

 The basic workflow for communication via the TCP client (in any language) is as follows